Skip to Content

 For poinsettia, this process is called photoperiodism.
 When there is a lack of sunlight, which happens in late fall and winter, the leaves turn from green to red or one of the other shade variations.

-In nature, the bracts of poinsettias are meant to provide protection to the flower and to attract insects.
+In nature, the bracts of poinsettias are meant to provide protection to the small flowers and to attract insects.
 The actual flowers of poinsettias, called cyathia, are not the vibrantly colored red petals, but are tiny, yellow and red buds in the center of the bracts.

 Once the plant has been pollinated, the bracts will drop off.
-The aim of a holiday poinsettia is to make sure that the bracts last as long as possible.
+A successful holiday poinsettia is one where the bracts last as long as possible.

-Wilting and leaf dropping are indications that the bloom time is done and this happens in spring.
+Wilting and leaf dropping are indications that the bloom time is done; this happens in spring.

 Poinsettia bracts come in several colors – from red, pink, white, yellow, and purple, to salmon and multi-colored versions.